 The last thing anyone wants when weight training is the machine to move or lift when in use the heavy frame will help keep the Xmark planted to the floor, and the capped anti-slip feet will help with any slippage issues on hard floors.

-The weakest point of all lat pull machines is their pulley system; pulleys can be a headache, especially bushings.
+The weakest point of all lat pulldown machine is their pulley system; pulleys can be a headache, especially bushings.

 Thankfully the Xmark utilizes stainless steel bearings for the pulley system, ensuring smooth, uninterrupted motion.
 Much better than the bushing systems that tend to get stuck and can be extremely off-putting when working out.